JetBrains/teamcity-documentation/topics/server-health.md

 #### Inefficient Artifacts Publishing

-TeamCity detects a build publishing many small artifact files and suggests publishing them as a single `.zip` archive.
+TeamCity detects a build publishing many small artifact files and suggests publishing them as a single `.zip` archive to optimize the upload/download operations.
+See more information [here](build-artifact.md#artifacts-as-archive).

 ### VCS Root Related Problems